 With rapid technological development and eight out of ten CEOs actively worried about skill gaps, it’s clear that today’s workforce is changing.
 While this brings opportunity, it brings growing pains as well.
 The labor market is tight, employee capabilities are outdated, and traditional learning strategies and L&D efforts aren’t helping them evolve.

-But some of the most successful companies have examined the needs of today’s workforce and successfully adapted to meet them.
+But some of the most innovative companies have examined the needs of today’s workforce and successfully adapted to meet them.
 One of the clear leaders of this movement is Cisco, an organization consistently ranked as a Fortune 500 company as well as one of Fortune’s 100 best companies to work for.
-It’s clear they’re ahead of the curve.
+It’s apparent they’re ahead of the curve.

-So Degreed sat down with Josh Clark, Senior Manager, Leadership & Team Intelligence at Cisco to discuss how they’re being proactive about their learning strategy, measuring success, and preparing for the future.
+So Degreed sat down with Josh Clark, Director of Learning & Careers at Cisco, to discuss how they’re being proactive about their learning strategy, measuring success, and preparing for the future.

 Current Landscape and Challenges